edgio-docs/edgio-docs/guides/delivery/control/configure/dns_services.md

 Click the **Refresh** button periodically to determine if the Rule has finished processing.

- <br /> <Callout type="info">CONTENT</Callout>
--   After configuring a Health Check you may have to wait five or more minutes for the Resource to be created.

--   The health will be added to the Edit resource for page only after the job is complete.
+ <br /> <Callout type="info">- After configuring a Health Check you may have to wait five or more minutes for the Resource to be created. <br /> - The health will be added to the Edit resource for page only after the job is complete.</Callout>

 #### Fields in the 'CREATE HEALTHCHECK' Dialog {/*fields-in-the-create-healthcheck-dialog*/}